MauriceConrad/iCloud-API/README.md

 var session = {}; // An empty session.
-Has to be a session object or file path that points on a JSON file containing your session var username = "my.account@mail.com"; // Your apple id var password = "totally-save-password"; // Your password
+Has to be a session object or file path that points on a JSON file containing your session var username = "my.account@mail.com"; // Your apple id var password = "totally-safe-password"; // Your password

 // This creates your iCloud instance var myCloud = new iCloud(session, username, password);